 If you have stopped taking your pills, your periods must have become normal.
 But if you are not able to conceive, you must be thinking that it is because of taking birth control pills.
 Well, that may not be the case because infertility may not result from taking birth control pills.
 There are many reasons that may cause infertility in both men and women.

-If you have been facing problems in conceiving after you stopped taking birth control pills, it is suggested that you take your doctor’s advice on the matter and know what may be causing the problem.
+If you have been facing problems in conceiving after you stopped taking birth control pills, it is recommended that you take your doctor’s advice on the matter and know what may be causing the problem and how it can be treated.